alexandrekaihara/lst2.0/README.md

 If you want to finish the experiment, press CTRL + C once.

+At the end of execution, there will be generated a report of the execution by [CICFlowMeter](https://www.unb.ca/cic/research/applications.html) that will be located in "lst2.0/demonstration/flows/final_report.csv"

 ## Docker image build
 If it is necessary to make any change on the docker images, check the "docker" folder located on the root directory of this repository.
 To build any docker image, access the folder containing its "Dockerfile" file and execute: